Aider-AI/aider/aider/website/_posts/2024-08-14-code-in-json.md

 strictly enforce that JSON responses will be syntactically correct and conform to a specified schema.

-But producing valid JSON is not sufficient for working with AI generated code.
+But just producing valid JSON is not sufficient for AI code generation -- the code inside the JSON matters too.
-The code inside the JSON has to correctly solve the requested task and be free from syntax errors.
+It has to be high quality code that solves the assigned coding task without errors or bugs.
 Unfortunately,
 LLMs write worse code when they're asked to wrap it in JSON.